AdaCore/training_material/courses/rust_essentials/550_unsafe_rust/02_safe_unsafe_split.rst

 .. note::

-  Raw-pointer creation is safe, but dereferencing requires an unsafe block.
+  Raw-pointer creation is safe, but dereferencing requires an unsafe block